 SPF stands for Sun Protection Factor and is used to measure how well a sunscreen protects against UVA and UVB rays.

 The SPF number tells you how long it will take until you look like a roasted chicken.
 When you apply SPF 30, it will take 30 times longer for you to become toast.
 When you choose SPF 50, it will take 50 times longer, and so on.

 Does a higher number mean better protection?

 The EWG and the skin cancer foundation claim that 50 SPF blocks about 98% of the UVB radiation while a 30% block about 97%.
 Which is insignificantly small.
 This might also encourage you to stay longer in the sun, upping your risk for burns and skin cancer.

 The best is to choose an SPF number between 15 – 50.

 There also might be the risk that we are getting a big load of UVA radiation since it doesn’t state how well it protects these rays.
 SPF is only for UVB.

 What are UVA and UVB?

 We apply sunscreen to our skin to protect us from ultraviolet light.
-This is invisible to the human eye because it has a shorter wavelength then we can see.
-Just like with sounds, there is a spectrum we can hear, for example, a dog whistle makes no sound to our ear, but the dogs.
+This is invisible to the human eye because it has a shorter wavelength than we can see.
+Like sounds, there is a spectrum we can hear; for example, a dog whistle makes no sound to our ear, but the dogs.

 The same goes for the sunlight.
 We can not see the UVA and UVB spectrum, but we can definitely feel it once you have spent too much time in the sun.

-Within the UV spectrum, there are two types of rays that can damage the DNA in your skin cells.
-The best reef safe sunscreen is said to protect your skin from both types:
+Within the UV spectrum, there are two types of rays that can damage your skin cells’ DNA.
+The best reef-safe sunscreen is said to protect your skin from both types:

 - UVB rays are shorter and cause sunburn and play a key role in developing skin cancer.
 A sunscreen’s SPF number refers mainly to the amount of UVB protection it provides.